arianecrestani/Flag-quiz/README.md

 - the points are getting for correct answer and as faster as you can!
 - 5 seconds earn 5 points.
 - 1 second or less 1 point.
+- See the highest record even the page was reloaded

 ### Built with
 - Api (Rest Country Api)
 - Vanilla Javascript
 - flexbox
 - media queria for different sizes
+- Local storage

 ### Screenshot